Gajah Mada: Depiction

 According to Munandar, at first Gajah Mada was depicted as a Brajanata character from the Panji tales, and as Bima from the Mahābhārata in later eras.
 The Panji story was known earlier than the activities of making Bima statues, which apparently began in the mid-15th century, so the former was likely Gajah Mada's original depiction.
 The glorification of Gajah Mada in the first stage is profane—in the form of its depiction as Brajanata, but then the glorification of Gajah Mada occurs in the second stage which is more sacred, which is equated with Bima as an aspect of Siva.
-In the statue found at the National Museum of Indonesia (No. 5136/310d), the statue is depicted with a sturdy body, transverse mustache, wavy curls, at the top of the head there is a hair tie with a ribbon forming like a tekes hat.
-He wears clothes and jewelry, bracelets and an upper armband in the form of a snake like Bima's.
+In the statue found at the National Museum of Indonesia (No. 5136/310d), the statue is depicted with a sturdy body, transverse mustache, and wavy curls, at the top of the head there is a hair tie with a ribbon forming like a tekes hat.
+He wears clothes and jewelry, bracelets, and an upper armband in the form of a snake-like Bima's.

 The traditional Bima statue depiction associated with Gajah Mada was made at the end of Majapahit in the mid-15th century.
 The characteristics are: a) wearing a supit urang crown (his hair is shaped in two arches at the top of the head like a shrimp tongs), b) a transverse mustache, c) strong body, d) wearing poleng (black and white) cloth, and e) the phallus is always depicted standing out.
 In the Bima statue stored in the National Museum (No. 2776/286b), he is depicted standing upright with both hands beside his body, his right hand holding a gadha (a kind of mace); his phallus is depicted as protruding with a shawl hanging between his legs; he is wearing a serpent upavita, a crown of supit urang, a grim face, and a thick transverse mustache; and the hair above the forehead is described as curly, forming a jamang (forehead decoration).
-The similarity between the statue of Brajanata as the embodiment of Gajah Mada and the statue of Bima is not a coincidence, but there is an underlying conception: this conception developed along with the distance between historical events and their worshippers at a later time.
+The similarity between the statue of Brajanata as the embodiment of Gajah Mada and the statue of Bima is not a coincidence, but there is an underlying conception that is developed along with the distance between historical events and their worshippers at a later time.

 Meaning of name

 The word "Gajah" (elephant) refers to a large animal that is respected by other animals.
 In Hindu mythology it is believed to be a vahana (animal mount) of the god Indra.
 Elephants are also associated with Ganesha, the elephant-headed god with a human body, the son of Shiva and Parvati.
-As for the word "Mada", in the ancient Javanese language (possibly derived from Sanskrit where the word has the same meaning), it means "drunk"; when an elephant is drunk, he will walk arbitrarily and violently, overcoming all obstacles.
+As for the word "Mada", in the ancient Javanese language (possibly derived from Sanskrit, where the word has the same meaning), it means "drunk".
+When an elephant is drunk, he will walk arbitrarily and violently, overcoming all obstacles.
 So when it is associated with the figure of Gajah Mada, the name can be interpreted in two ways, namely: